NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ```
 ### Create a new folder called Models
 Inside the folder create a new class.
-I will be making User.cs as my example.
+In this example  User.cs is used.

 ### This is the code for User.cs
 ```c#